 “Breathe.
 Let go.
 And remind yourself that this very moment is the only one you know you have for sure.” — Oprah Winfrey

 It’s essential to take a break and take care of yourself when you are hurt; just the way you do when you go through physical pain.
-Do whatever it takes to get rid of those negative thoughts.
-It could be going for a walk, doing yoga, listening to music, painting, baking, or just having a bowl of your favorite ice cream.
-You would feel good about yourself.
+It could be going for a walk, practicing yoga, meditating, listening to music, painting, baking, or just enjoying time with a friend.

 5. Indulge in good habits

 Engage in activities that help bring out your better self.
-Try to keep a check on what you are eating, get enough sleep, make time for yourself, read books, watch movies, work out, dance, and do anything that can make you grow as a person.
+Notice what you like and don’t like.
+Try to keep a check on what you are eating, stay hydrated, get enough sleep, make time for yourself, read books, watch movies, work out, dance, and engage in activities that can help you grow as a person.